Shuddhananda: Pre Monastic Life

 Shuddhananda's pre-monastic name was Sudhir Chandra Chakravarty.
 He was born as son of Ashutosh Chakravarty in 1872 in Serpentine Lane in Calcutta.
 He studied at the City College of the University of Calcutta, prior to joining the Alambazar Math of the Ramakrishna Mission in 1897.
 He had a group of friends all of whom became directly associated with Ramakrishna order in the later years as monks and all were disciples of Vivekananda.
 They were Khagen or Vimalananda, Kalikrishna or Virajananda, Haripada or Swami Bodhānanda Puri and Govinda (Shukul) or Swami Atmānanda Puri.
 He spent most of his time in spiritual pursuits and reading and discussing religious books in the company of his friends.
 They also formed a debating club.
 At this stage Sudhir was interested in the practice of Yoga and learnt it from Panchanan Bhattacharya or Arya Mission, a disciple of Shyamacharan Lahiri or Lahiri Mahasaya.

 Introduction to Ramakrishna Order

 In 1890, he came in contact with devotees of Ramakrishna at the Baranagar Math and Kankurgachi Yogodyan.
-Yogananda was the spiritual mentor of the group.
+Swami Yogananda was the spiritual mentor of the group.
 Advaitananda provided him with a copy of the Teachings of Sri Ramakrishna, a small book compiled by Sureshchandra Dutta, a householder devotee of Ramakrishna.